kshetline/tubular_util/README.md

 function isWindows(): boolean;
 ```

+The above functions test browser types, platforms, and OS environments.

+Developers should depend mainly on feature testing rather than browser detection.
+Nevertheless, browser detection is sometimes useful, or even necessary, to work around particular browser bugs and quirks.

+_Note: If you want to give up gracefully on making your code run on old buggy and/or feature-lacking web browsers, [@tubular/browser-check](https://github.com/kshetline/tubular_browser-check) might suit your needs._

 ## Browser graphics

-The above functions test browser types, platforms, and OS environments.

-Developers should depend mostly on feature testing rather than detection of browser types.
-Nevertheless, browser information is sometimes useful, or even necessary to work around particular browser bugs and quirks.

 ```typescript
 function blendColors(color1: string, color2: string, portion1 = 0.5): string;
 ```

-Blends two CSS-style colors, in even proportions by default, using a weighted average of their respective RGBA components.
+Blend two CSS-style colors, in even proportions by default, using a weighted average of their respective RGBA components.

 ```typescript
 function colorFrom24BitInt(i: number, alpha = 1.0): string;
 ```

-Turns a numerically-encoded RGB color value `i` (in the form 0xRRGGBB) into a CSS color string in the form `'#RRGGBB'`, or, if `alpha` has a non-1 value, a color string in the form `'rgba(r, g, b, alpha)'`, where `r`, `g`, and `b` are the decimal equivalents of `RR`, `GG`, and `BB`
+Turn a numerically-encoded RGB color value `i` (in the form 0xRRGGBB) into a CSS color string in the form `'#RRGGBB'`, or, if `alpha` has a non-1 value, a color string in the form `'rgba(r, g, b, alpha)'`, where `r`, `g`, and `b` are the decimal equivalents of `RR`, `GG`, and `BB`

 ```typescript
 function colorFromByteArray(array: number[], offset = 0): string;
 ```

-Uses values from `array`, starting at the optional `offset`, to create a CSS color string.
+Use values from `array`, starting at the optional `offset`, to create a CSS color string.
 Values should be in the integer range 0-255, in the order red, green, blue, optionally followed by an integer 0-255 alpha value.

 ```typescript
 function colorFromRGB(r: number, g: number, b: number, alpha = 1.0): string;
 ```

-Returns a CSS color string based on integer `r`, `g`, and `b` values from 0-255, and an optional `alpha` value from 0-1.
+Return a CSS color string based on integer `r`, `g`, and `b` values from 0-255, and an optional `alpha` value from 0-1.

 ```typescript
 function drawOutlinedText(context: CanvasRenderingContext2D, text: string, x: number, y: number,
                           outlineStyle?: string, fillStyle?: string, strokeWidth = 4): void;
 ```

-Draws outlined `text` at location `x`, `y` using the styles (usually simply colors) `outlineStyle` and `fillStyle`, which default to the current `strokeStyle` and `fillStyle`, respectively, if not specified.
+Draw outlined `text` at location `x`, `y` using the styles (usually simply colors) `outlineStyle` and `fillStyle`, which default to the current `strokeStyle` and `fillStyle`, respectively, if not specified.

 Note that the `strokeWidth` (default value 4) determines the pixel width of the outline stroke, but that only about half of that width will be visible after filled text is drawn on top of the stroked text.